-- 1. Admission is contingent upon a satisfactory medical examination.
-CPR certification and malpractice insurance.
+- 1. Admission is contingent upon a satisfactory medical examination, CPR certification and malpractice insurance.
 Malpractice insurance is available for purchase after admission to the program.
 This policy is non-refundable.
 All documentation must be returned to the Nursing Program Head at orientation or the student will be dropped from the program unless there are extenuating circumstances (i.e. late admission).
 The physical examination must include evidence of two Rubella vaccinations or Rubella titer, chickenpox vaccination or chickenpox titer, two-stage PPD skin test (or chest xray).
 Synthetic Hepatitis B vaccination series is required.
-Urine drug screening is required to attend clinical experiences at Carilion facilities.
+Negative urine drug screening is required to attend clinical experiences.
 Random drug and alcohol screening may be required during the nursing program.
-Costs of the drug screenings are the responsibility of the student.
-2. All students admitted to the - 2.
-All students admitted to the Nursing Program must attend a two-day nursing orientation during the summer semester.
+Costs of the drug screenings are the responsibility of the student. - 2.
+All students admitted to the Nursing program must attend a twoday nursing orientation during the summer semester.
 The Nursing faculty will conduct Fall Semester advising during this time and students will register for their classes.
 Tuition payment will be according to College guidelines for Fall Semester. - 3.
-To keep Nursing Program acceptance in good standing, students must maintain a C in Natural Science Program requirements (NAS 185, BIO 141 and BIO 142). - 4.
-NUR 135 (Drug Dosage) is strongly recommended in the summer session preceding admission to increase the potential for success in the program.
+To keep Nursing program acceptance in good standing, students must maintain a C in Natural Science Program requirements (NAS 185, BIO 141 and BIO 142).

-- 5. Provide transportation to and from agencies utilized for clinical experience. - 6.
+- 4. NUR 135 (Drug Dosage) is strongly recommended in the summer session preceding admission to increase the potential for success in the program. - 5.
+Provide transportation to and from agencies utilized for clinical experience. - 6.
 Purchase lab supplies, uniforms and accessories through the Nursing Club. - 7.
 Membership in the professional organization for two years. - 8.
 Be prepared to attend classes and/or clinicals on day or evening shift.